allaccountstaken/improving-risk-profile-classification/README.md

 ### Results

-HyperDrive run was completed in approximately 1 hour and 50 minutes and produced promicing results.
+HyperDrive run was completed in approximately 1 hour and 50 minutes and produced promising results.
 The best model produced norm_macro_recall of 0.74:

          {'Learning rate:': 0.1,
          'Number of estimators:': 20,